 If you are looking to stop in quick and come out with treasures, you should go to Target.

 Thrifting is not a quick shop.
-It involves looking through many racks of different colors, styles and brands.
-You can’t just grab two of the same product to try on to see which one fits better.
-Thrift stores usually only have one of every item.
-It may take time to look through the racks, and look through the racks carefully.
+It involves looking through many racks of different colors, styles, sizes and brands.
+You can’t just grab two of the same product to try on to see which one fits better as thrift stores usually only have one of every item.
+It may take time to look through the racks and you should look through the racks carefully.

 With so many items that are all vastly different, the store is bound to be overwhelming.
-I’m sure others have noticed that some brands size a little differently than others, so looking through multiple sizes to find something is totally normal!
+Some brands size differently than others, so look through multiple sizes to find your right fit.
 With all of the products in the store, an employee may not notice if someone ditched their size 4 pants in the size 10 section, because the products change every day and are always different.
 So don’t be afraid to look at the entire pants section, you might find that your size is placed in another section or a brand you’ve never worn before sizes differently than you are used to.

 You might find a super cute blouse that fits great, is the perfect color for your skin tone, and totally something you can wear to that party you have next weekend!
-But wait– it has a hole in the armpit.
-How dare this 4.99 perfect top do this to you?!
+But it has a hole in the armpit.
+How dare this $4.99 perfect top do this to you?!

 Unfortunately, that is part of thrifting.
 Some people donate or consign clothes because they have too many things and need to downsize and others donate when they really should toss items instead.
 With the dozens and dozens of bags that come into stores every day, employees may not be able to catch every stain or armpit hole.

-Before you put the item in the ‘no’ pile, go through my handy flow chart.
-If you are going to put several hours into hemming these jeans so they fit you right, is it worth it to buy them?
+When you find an item like this, you have to determine if it’s a small fix you can tackle, or if it’s not worth the hassle.
+For example, if you are going to put several hours into hemming a pair of jeans so they fit you, is it worth it to buy them?
 Think about the product and what you’ll use it for.
-Are you hemming jeans for a night on the town and you will probably only wear them a handful of times?
+Are you hemming jeans for a night out and you will probably only wear them a handful of times?
 Probably not worth your time and money.
 Fixing a couple of stitches on a blazer you could wear at work for the next year?
-You can definitely manage that!
+That is definitely more manageable.